 6 Types of Equity Financing for Small Business

-Avoid Loans and Credit Debt By Financing with Equity
+Avoid Loans and Credit Debt by Financing With Equity

-Equity is the ownership stake that both the business owner and other investors have in a company.
+Equity represents the ownership stake that both the business owner and other investors have in a company.
 Equity financing involves raising money through investors.
 When a business owner uses equity financing, they are selling part of their ownership interest in their business.